INFORMATION FOR PRE-NURSING STUDENTS

 - A high school cumulative grade point average of 2.75.

-- Successful completion with a minimum grade of “C” in at least one course in biology, one course in chemistry, and two courses in math.
+- Successful completion with a minimum grade of “C” in at least one course in biology, one course in chemistry and statistics.

 - Demonstrate math competency by the following means: